Pola-Badie/2025_ERP/QUICK_DOCKER_FIX.md

-# Quick Docker Permission Fix
+# Quick Docker Build Fix

-## The Problem
-You're getting a "Permission denied" error when trying to run Docker commands.
-This is because your user account doesn't have permission to access the Docker daemon.
+## Docker Build Errors Fixed

+The original build errors were caused by:
+1. Docker permission issues
+2. Duplicate keys in LanguageContext.tsx
+3. Missing asset files

+These have been resolved with a simplified build process.

 ## Quick Solutions